Unveiling the layered Web: A Deep Dive into Forest Food Chains

 Q: What happens if the primary producers in a forest decline?

 A: A decline in primary producers would have a devastating domino effect.
 Herbivores would lack food, leading to population decline or starvation.
-This shortage would then impact secondary and tertiary consumers, potentially leading to extinctions at higher trophic levels.
+That's why this shortage would then impact secondary and tertiary consumers, potentially leading to extinctions at higher trophic levels.
 The entire ecosystem would be destabilized.

 Q: How do decomposers play a crucial role in the forest ecosystem?